Adrodoc/MPL/README.md

 ### Building

 MPL is built using [Gradle].
 You don't have to install Gradle, because the project contains a [Gradle Wrapper] along with the source files.
-To to build custom jar files execute `gradlew build` on Windows or `./gradlew build` on Unix systems.
+To build custom jar files execute `gradlew build` on Windows or `./gradlew build` on Unix systems.
 The jar files will be created in the directories `MPL/ide/build/libs` and `MPL/compiler/build/libs`.

 [Sonatype OSS Maven Repository]: https://oss.sonatype.org/content/repositories/releases/de/adrodoc55/mpl
 [Maven Central]: http://search.maven.org/#search|ga|1|g%3Ade.adrodoc55.mpl